feddrik360/My-first-milestone-project./README.md

 - I pressed the "SEND" button on the contacts page, to check that when nothing is filled out an error message will come up.
 - I have filled out the whole form without an '@' sign in the email box, and it does advise an '@' sign is required.

-I have also made sure that the website looks aesthetically pleasing on all different sizes.
+I have also made sure that the website looks aesthetically pleasing on all different size.
+Furthermore, I have made sure to actually try the website on my Mobile phone and also on different browsers such as Firefox and Safari.

 ## Credits